SSFL dumps Fyzabad! “Fyzo Tigers” suspended for “fraudulent” exam documents

 All results against Fyzabad will now be nullified.

-The SSFL’s updated position puts Trinity College Moka back into the relegation zone, as they slip from 11th to bottom of the new 15 team standings.
-The last three schools will join Fyzabad through the trapdoor.
+The SSFL’s updated position puts Trinity College Moka and St Benedict’s College back into the relegation zone.
+The last three schools will fall through the trapdoor to join Fyzabad.

 Fyzabad Secondary’s 2017 outings

-Note: (Editor’s Note: Standings reflect league positions before kick-off on Thurs.
-19 Oct)